willpuckett/smote/posts/autumn-leaves.md

 ### 𐡸 𐡷

+It's a little akward to explain, but getting things kind of fully assembled felt like a rope that I had been pulling on suddenly felt slack, *unloaded*.
+I felt like I didn't have to keep drilling anymore and could move on to actually typing.

 Overall, I've had a lot of wins from Engram.
 My body feels better and my thoughts feel more organized.
 Learning a new layout involves taking consious control of a largely subconscious process, sort of like focusing on breathing.